 In order to acclimatize new users with your UI, for example, you can attract attention to specific elements with a series of pulsing hotspots.

-They can be definitive, explanatory, or even humorous, and utilized to remove subtly guesswork from any user experience.
+They can be definitive, explanatory, or even humorous, and utilized to subtly remove guesswork from any user experience.

 On the other hand, guides are dynamic onboarding flows playing interactive parts within user experience.
 They educate users on-the-go, thereby serving users the resources they need to resolve their own questions.